sussol/mobile/README.md

 # mSupply Mobile

 Sustainable Solutions' Mobile app for use with the mSupply medical inventory control software.
-See http://msupply.org.nz
+See http://msupply.org.nz/mobile and [the wiki attached to this repository](https://github.com/sussol/mobile/wiki) for design documentation

 ### Get the Latest Release
 * Available at Jottacloud/mSupply Mobile Builds/mSupplyMobile.apk.zip